viamrobotics/docs/docs/services/data/capture/_index.md

 If the machine restarts before all data is synced, all unsynced data captured since the last sync point is lost.

-The service can capture data from multiple components at the same or different frequencies.
+The service can capture data from multiple resources at the same or different frequencies.
 The service does not impose a lower or upper limit on the frequency of data collection.
 However, in practice, high frequency data collection (> 100Hz) requires special considerations on the ESP32.

 {{% /tab %}}
 {{< /tabs >}}

-You can change the frequency of data capture at any time for individual components.
+You can change the frequency of data capture at any time for individual resources.
-If you use {{< glossary_tooltip term_id="fragment" text="fragments" >}}, you can change the frequency of data capture in real time for some or all machines in a fleet at the component or machine level.
+If you use {{< glossary_tooltip term_id="fragment" text="fragments" >}}, you can change the frequency of data capture in real time for some or all machines in a fleet at the resource or machine level.

 For example, consider a tomato picking robot with a 3D camera and an arm.
 When you configure the robot, you may set the camera to capture point cloud data at a frequency of 30Hz.